-Students in the J.D. program will take nine or ten doctrinal and legal writing units each fall and spring semesters and the remaining required and elective units during the summer semesters to complete all required and elective courses in a timely fashion and comply with the program and State Bar Rules.
-See J.D. catalog for the required sequence of courses
+Students in the J.D. program will take nine or ten doctrinal and legal writing units each fall and spring semester and the remaining required and elective units during the summer semesters to complete all required and elective courses in a timely fashion and comply with the program and State Bar Rules.
+See the J.D. catalog for the required sequence of courses

-1L students in the J.D. program with a GPA below 70 may not enroll in summer elective courses without written permission from the Academic Dean or Dean's designate.
+1L students in the J.D. program with a GPA below 70 (72.00 for Students first enrolling after September 1st, 2025) may not enroll in summer elective courses without written permission from the Dean or

+Dean's designate.